Canadian Tax Laws on Foreign Business Income

 If you qualify as a non-resident for tax purposes then you do not have to file a Canadian tax return.

 Some countries may require that you provide a Canadian Certificate of Residency in order to prove that you reside in Canada and exempt you from paying tax in their jurisdiction.
-To obtain the certificate you can apply to the CRA.
-Some countries may also want the Certificate of Residency to be authenticated.
+To obtain the certificate, you can apply to the CRA.
+Some countries also may want the Certificate of Residency to be authenticated.